What is Spring Fling?

-Spring Fling takes place at the Quintana Neotropic Bird Sanctuary and runs from April 6th to May 5th, 2019 from 9 am – 4 pm daily.
+Spring Fling takes place at the Quintana Neotropic Bird Sanctuary and runs from April 3rd to May 8th, 2021 from 9 am – 4 pm daily.
 The Sanctuary is located on Lamar Street across from the Quintana town hall building.
-The event is run by GCBO volunteers Pete and Peggy Romfh, who have hosted it for multiple years now and who always do a great job!
+The event is run by GCBO volunteers, who always do a great job!

 What can I expect at Quintana?